Turbomolecular pump: Operating principles

 Because the compression of each stage is ≈10, each stage closer to the outlet is considerably smaller than the preceding inlet stages.
 This has two consequences.
-The geometric progression tells us that infinite stages could ideally fit into a finite axial length.
+The geometric progression implies that infinite stages could ideally fit into a finite axial length.
 The finite length in this case is the full height of the housing as the bearings, the motor, and controller and some of the coolers can be installed inside on the axis.
 Radially, to grasp as much of the thin gas at the entrance, the inlet-side rotors would ideally have a larger radius, and correspondingly higher centrifugal force; ideal blades would get thinner towards their tips.
 However, because the average speed of a blade affects pumping so much this is done by increasing the root diameter rather than the tip diameter where practical.

 Turbomolecular pumps must operate at very high speeds, and the heat buildup due to friction imposes design limitations.
 Some turbomolecular pumps use magnetic bearings to reduce friction and oil contamination.
 Because the magnetic bearings and the temperature cycles allow for only a limited clearance between rotor and stator, the blades at the high pressure stages are somewhat degenerated into a single helical foil each.
 Laminar flow cannot be used for pumping, because laminar turbines stall when not used at the designed flow.
 The pump can be cooled down to improve the compression, but should not be so cold as to condense ice on the blades.